-- 1. Do the following: - a.
-In view of Colossians 1:16, develop your own life vision and mission. - b.
-Identify three current roles in your life, at least one of which is spiritually oriented, and submit three goals or objectives for each. - 2.
-What are the practical ways in which leaders should develop and nurture the fruits of the Spirit (Galatians 5:22-23).
-Write or Record 5 ways to nurture each fruit. - 3.
-Read or listen to the book Education or Messages to Young People by Ellen G. White and submit a reflection paper of 250 words or a 5-minute recording. - 4.
+- 1. Do the following:

+- a.
+In view of Colossians 1:16, develop your own life vision and mission

+- b.
+Identify three current roles in your life, at least one of which is spiritually oriented, and submit three goals or objectives for each.

+- 2. Teach the following honors:

+- a.
+Physical Fitness

+- b.
+Nutrition

+- c.
+Outdoor Leadership

+- d.
+Stewardship

+- e.
+First Aid (A current Red Cross First Aid and Safety Certificate or its equivalent)

+- f.
+Literature Evangelism

+g.
+Other:

+- 3. Read or listen to the book Education or Messages to Young People by Ellen G. White - 4.
 Demonstrate your Leadership Skills by doing two of the following: - a.
-Develop and conduct three creative worship sessions for Ambassadors or Young Adults. - b.
+Develop and conduct three creative worship sessions for Ambassadors or Young Adults.

+- b.
 Participate in a leadership role with your Local Church Youth group in a Conference/Mission sponsored event. - c.
-Lead Ambassadors through one module to certification. - d.
-Be an active Ambassador, Young Adult or Sabbath School Staff member for at least one year and attend at least 75% of all staff meetings. - e.
-Be a Literature Evangelist for a period that has been determined by the Publishing and Youth Departments of your Union.

-- 5. Participate in a personal physical fitness plan by completing one of the following: - a.
+Lead Ambassadors through one module to certification - d.
+Be an active Ambassador, Young Adult or Sabbath School Staff member for at least one year and attend at least 75% of all staff meetings - e.
+Be a Literature Evangelist for a minimum of 60 hours in liaison with the Publishing Department of the Local Conference. - 5.
+Participate in a personal physical fitness plan by completing one of the following: - a.
 The physical components of the AY Silver Award.
 If you already have the AY Silver Award, then move on to the AY Gold Award. - b.
-A College physical fitness program (that has been approved by your Union). - c.
-A personal physical fitness program based on a fitness book of your choice or a workout program in consultation with your Conference/Mission Youth Ministries Director or the designated Pastor/Qualified Youth Ministries Leader. - 6.
-Submit a paper (250 words) or do a recording (5 mins) reflecting on the principles of Conflict Management and Resolution found at https://www.adventisteducators.org/2018/07/conflict-management/. - 7.
-Complete the Personality test at https://www.16personalities.com/free-personality-test.
-Print the results and discuss them with your mentor.
-Focus on how personality influences many areas of your life, particularly the implications on your leadership.
+A College physical fitness program. - c.
+A personal physical fitness program based on a fitness book of your choice or a workout program in consultation with your Conference/ Mission Youth Ministries Director or the designated Pastor/Qualified Youth Ministries Leader.

-AY Silver Award

-AY Gold Award